Dr Christy Shucksmith-Wesley is the Co-Director of Research and Knowledge Exchange in the School of Law.

-Christy's research focuses on humanitarian protection and assistance, and International Disaster Law.
+Christy's research focuses on the law of international organisations, International Humanitarian Law, International Disaster Law.
 As a recognised expert in international humanitarian and disaster law, Christy continuously works in cross-institutional forums and projects bridging academia and global institutions, most notably, the International Red Cross and Red Crescent Movement.
 Christy has built a network across the International Committee of the Red Cross and the International Federation of the Red Cross, which oversee the development of legal frameworks for armed conflict and disasters, respectively.
 In addition, they each have a mandate for humanitarian protection and assistance across the globe.

-Christy convenes International Disaster Law on the postgraduate programme.
+Christy convenes and teaches International Disaster Law on the postgraduate programme.

-Christy co-convenes International Humanitarian Law on the postgraduate programme.
+Christy co-convenes and teaches International Humanitarian Law on the undergraduate and postgraduate programme.

-Christy teaches Law of Trusts on the undergraduate programme.
+Christy previously convened and taught Law of Trusts on the undergraduate programme.